 EASY Arugula, APPLE, BEET SALAD RECIPE

-This Arugula, Apple, Beet Salad is a very easy salad to make with pre-packaged arugula or a mix of arugula and spinach.
+This Arugula, Apple, and Beet Salad is very easy to make with pre-packaged arugula or a mix of arugula and spinach.

-You won’t want to miss these delightful salads:
+You won’t want to miss these other delightful recipes:

 - Arugula, Orange and Beet Salad